-Q: We must speak truth to power.
+Prompt: We must speak truth to power.
 However, power structures define to some extent what kinds of truth can even be thought.
 With what can we more effectively free our minds?

-The engineering required for this has profound second-order effects: i.e. even if you have the economic-computational power required to revert history, there is still no benefit in doing so because any economic benefit you stand to receive will be eclipsed by the loss of trust, and therefore, value in the network as a whole.
+The engineering required for this has profound second-order effects which extend beyond computer science and into economics, psychology, sociology, and culture.
+This is most simply demonstrated by the fact that even if you have the computational power required to revert Bitcoin's history, there is still no benefit in doing so because any economic value you stand to receive will be eclipsed by the loss of trust (psychology), and therefore, value in the network as a whole (sociology and culture).

-Q: Instead of making censorship "illegal", we can encode effective economic penalties that simply make it what?
+Prompt: Instead of making censorship "illegal", we can encode effective economic penalties that simply make it what?

 Quasi Turing-complete object models (i.e. Ethereum) already provide interesting means of making censorship costly outside the actual consensus mechanism.
 For instance, we prevent the Halting Problem and denial of service attacks by assigning a "gas" cost to each operation and limiting the amount of gas per block to ensure all programs terminate.
-Much Eth2 research is about both higher fault tolerance and stronger censorship resistance based on more complete threat models and cost analysis.
+Much Ethereum 2.0 research is about both higher fault tolerance and stronger censorship resistance based on more complete threat models and cost analysis.
 Such research and implementation indicates why economic engineering is orders of magnitude more effective than legal lip-service.Higher Stakes¶

 In Understanding Ethereum we discussed how there are, for instance, no technical limits on what can be put in the

-Q: True or false: economic cost is the only limit on what can be put into the data field of an Ethereum transaction.
+Prompt: True or false: economic cost is the only limit on what can be put into the data field of an Ethereum transaction.